Hatchery

 According to ADFG analysis, 299,000 feet of seeded line were sold in 2022, followed by 233,100 feet in 2023, representing a 22% decrease.
 This decrease correlated with lower production reported by hatcheries in 2023.

-A hatchery is a facility designed to initiate species reproduction and support young seaweeds' early growth before transfer to sea.
-The process begins for Alaska in the fall with the collection of spore-rich source tissue, usually the top part of the kelp, from wild kelp from August to October.
+A hatchery is a facility designed to initiate species reproduction and support young seaweeds' early growth before it is transfered to sea.
+In Alaska, the process begins in with the collection of spore-rich sorus tissue, usually the top part of the kelp, from August to October.

-In a controlled environment, including specific light, temperature, and nutrients, spores are encouraged to settle on strings wrapped around PVC spools.
+In a controlled environment, with specific light, temperature, and nutrients, spores settle on strings wrapped around PVC spools.
 These spores develop into juvenile sporophytes, which eventually grow into adult kelp.
 Hatchery operators in Alaska manage the collection, spore extraction, and maintenance of culture tanks to ensure the healthy development of the kelp.

 The continuous efforts of existing hatcheries to adapt to Alaska's unique features and landscape ensure a resilient and reliable supply of seeds.
 These diverse and creative setups and adjustments in hatchery operations aim to provide a consistent supply of seeds of a range of species with desirable traits such as fast growth rates and disease resistance.